tomatau/angular-tomatao/_posts/2014-11-21-managing-scope-state-layers.md

 ## Existing Solutions

-There are a number of existing solutions to manage this complexity; here are a few:
+There are a number of existing solutions to manage this complexity - I'll cover the one's that often pop up!

-### 1. Pass by Reference on Scope
+#### 1. Pass by Reference on Scope

 This is a very basic fix, when working with `$scope`, if you add value properties directly such as *Strings* or *Numbers* -- updates may not behave as you expect.
-JavaScript is a pass by value language -- so use objects to maintain references and keep those bindings in sync.
+JavaScript is "call by sharing" language -- so use objects to maintain references and keep those bindings in sync!

 ```javascript
 .controller('MyCtrl', function($scope){